Skip to Content

 Know What to Expect After a Criminal Arrest

 The first step of many people's involvement with the criminal process is the actual arrest.
-How this occurs will depend entirely on your exact case.
+How this occurs depends entirely on your exact case.
 For example, an arrest could happen after a law enforcement officer pulls you over for suspected drunk driving, after months or even years of pre-trial investigation, or after a search of one's property leads to the discovery of allegedly incriminating evidence.

-Regardless, law enforcement must have what is known as probable cause.
+Regardless, law enforcement must have what is known as “probable cause.”
 This means they cannot just arrest someone on a whim.
 There must be hard evidence backing up the fact that you have committed a crime.
 During the arrest, the officer must read your Miranda rights.
 This is a warning that lets you know of your rights and gives you a brief overview of what you can expect after being taken into custody.

 The Miranda warning tells the defendant the following: